ellisztamas/mpileup_call_pipeline/readme.md

 steve,/rawdata/rawdata_003_R1.fastq,/rawdata/rawdata_003_R2.fastq
 ```
 It is probably best if paths are given as absolute paths.
+At the moment it is not possible to have multiple samples with the same sample name.

 If you're using data from the VBC NGS facility, you may be able to use [this tool](https://methlab.readthedocs.io/en/latest/modules/align_plate_positions.html) to create that sample sheet.